 How Do Reverse Mortgages Work?

 A reverse mortgage is a tool that lets the borrower convert part of their home’s equity into cash without selling the house or making monthly mortgage payments.
 Typically, when you’re older, you may not owe that much on your home, and you may have built up a lot of equity, in which case you may be able to pull more money out of it.

 Unlike a conventional mortgage, where you make monthly payments to the lender, in this case, the reverse mortgage lender pays loan proceeds to you.
 You will be required to pay for things like property taxes, homeowner’s insurance, the upkeep of the property, and other obligations outlined in the terms of your loan agreement.

 Types of Reverse Mortgages

 According to the Federal Trade Commission’s Consumer Information website, there are three types of reverse mortgages.
-Each has a unique advantage.
+Each type of reverse mortgage is unique and has it’s own advantages.
 Here are the main types:

 - Home Equity Conversion Mortgages.
 HECMs are insured by the Federal Housing Administration (FHA), which is part of the U.S. Department of Housing and Urban Development (HUD).

 - Single-purpose reverse mortgages.
 These are the least expensive option and great for homeowners with low to moderate income.
 They’re offered by some state and local government agencies, as well as nonprofit organizations.
 But there are some limitations.
 They’re not available everywhere and can only be used for a single purpose designated by the lender, such as paying for home repairs, making improvements, or paying property taxes.